panzerdp/dmitripavlutin.com/content/posts/008-hoisting/index.md

 **Hoisting** is the mechanism of moving the variables and functions declaration to the top of the function scope (or global scope if outside any function).

-Hoisting influences the variable life-cycle, which consists of 3 steps:
+Hoisting influences the variable life cycle, which consists of 3 steps:

 * **Declaration** - create a new variable.
 E.g. `let myValue`
 * **Initialization** - initialize the variable with a value.
 E.g. `myValue = 150`
 * **Usage** - access and use the variable value.
 E.g. `alert(myValue)`

-The process usually goes this way: first a variable should be *declared*, then *initialized* with a value and finally *used*.
+The process usually goes this way.
+First, a variable should be *declared*, then *initialized* with a value, and finally *used*.
 Let's see an example:

 ```javascript
 // Declare